More or less? Fire department questions shared services

 Janesville is a two-paramedic system.
 Milton, which began offering paramedic service last year is one.

-“As much as we try to do things the same, the budget and the makeup of the department and the personnel and staffing don’t allow us to do that.”
+“As much as we try to do things the same," Lukas said, "the budget and the makeup of the department and the personnel and staffing don’t allow us to do that.”

 He clarified, “I’m not saying full-blown 100% consolidation tomorrow.
 I think we all, at least the command staff here, and I think Chief Rhodes – I know nobody wants to talk about this but I think a lot of organizations would eventually like to see a countywide department.
 I think Milton and Janesville are some of the forerunners as far as that goes.”